Rice-OwlSat/Main/README.md

 - Test software integration with satellite modules (should use dummy circuits for now)
 - Develop transceiver API from scratch to communicate over CAN and AMSAT or whatever (listen to Luke, he understands this better than me)
 - Acquire splash file

+## Deployment
+I'll put together a directory tree once everyone's on the same page.